888-276-1535 Menu

 Why we offer liposuction for the arms

 • Gravity: the effects of gravity are inevitable, and usually affect some parts of the body more than others.
-The upper arms can be particularly susceptible to ‘drooping’ because of gravity.

 • Aging: as we grow older, the natural changes in our bodies can make arms look less shapely than desired.
-While exercise can give arms tone and definition, it sometimes cannot get rid of stubborn pockets of fat.

 There are several important differences between arm liposuction and an arm lift.
 First, arm liposuction targets fat.
 However, liposuction does not target excess skin.
 If your primary concern about your arms is loose skin, liposuction is probably not the best choice.
 If you have both excess fat and loose skin, we may be able to customize a combination of arm procedures for you that includes liposuction.
 An arm lift, also known as brachioplasty, is the procedure that removes excess skin.
 One benefit of arm liposuction over an arm lift, is an arm lift generally leaves a notable scar.
 Arm liposuction often leaves scars that are so small, they are barely noticeable after some time.